• Skip to primary navigation

 • Pre-cook Vegetables and Eggs - prepare the night before to allow enough time to cool, providing more time for a quicker assembly

-• Don't Skip the Chilling - not only essential when serving, but this allows enough time for the flavors to meld together
+• Allow Time to Chill Before Serving - not only essential when serving cold, but this allows enough time for the flavors to meld together

 Pro Tip!